Table of Contents[Hide][Show]

 A good analagy is to think about is what happens to your biceps when you do hammer curls.
 The muscles gradually get stronger and firmer from the effort expended.
 They might even get larger if you use an increasing amount of weight.
 If you do nothing, the biceps shrivel down to flab over time and provide no upper body support when you need it.

 What exactly then are the influences that negatively affect immunity?
 While some are obvious, some are less so and might even go against your current mental paradigm for what constitutes healthful living.
 Below is the top ten list according to Dr. Campbell-McBride.

 Sugar and everything that contains it

 According to Tom Valentine, author of Search for Health, significant immune system suppression begins to occur above 36 grams of sugar per day for adults (less in children).
 This would include fruit consumption too.

 Note that a single can of soda or bottle or “healthy” processed juice would surpass this amount.
 Does this mean you can never enjoy sweet things?
 Of course not.
 It just means to keep the sugar in moderation and from natural sources like maple syrup, honey or sucanat.
-If you are battling the sugar demon, this article outlines four suggested steps that work well for freeing yourself from this immunity stealing addiction.
+If you are battling the sugar demon, this article on how to get off sugar outlines four suggested steps that work well for freeing yourself from this immunity stealing addiction.

 Just check out the aisles at the grocery store and you will soon realize that our modern society is seriously addicted to processed carbs.
 Cookies, cakes, chips, crackers, boxed breakfast cereals, white bread, and pasta, yes pasta, fall in this category.
 For many children, processed carbs make up the majority of “food” eaten in any given day!